nauqh/Ashema/README.md

 ## Lavalink hosting
 - [x] Lavalink's port will always 443
 - [x] Default password `youshallnotpass`
-- [x] using custom lavalink client if your client doesnt support secure options
+- [x] Using custom lavalink client if your client doesnt support secure options

 ## Bot hosting

 Unfortunately, due to how this bot functions, it cannot be invited.
 The lack of an invite link is to ensure an individuality to your server and grant you full control over your bot and data.
-Nonetheless, you can quickly obtain a free copy of Ashema for your server by following one of the methods listed below (roughly takes 15 minutes of your time).
+Nonetheless, you can quickly obtain a free copy of Ashema for your server by following one of the methods listed below.

 ### Heroku